posva/pinia-colada/README.md

 > Pinia Colada is still experimental and not ready for production.
 New versions might introduce breaking changes.
 > Feedback regarding new and existing options and features is welcome!

 Pinia Colada is an opinionated yet flexible data fetching layer on top of Pinia.
-It features
+It's built as a set of **pinia plugins**, **stores** and **composables** to benefit from Pinia's features and ecosystem.
+Pinia Colada has:

 - ⚡️ **Automatic caching**: Smart client-side caching with request deduplication
 - 🗄️ **Async State**: Handle any async state